12-Step Programs: 12 Steps to Recovery from Addiction

 When Do I Need a 12-Step AA Program?

-Since its origin with AA, the 12-Step model has been adopted and altered by many groups to fit other programs – for addiction treatment and otherwise.
+Since its origin with AA, the 12-Step model has been adopted and altered by many groups to fit other programs—for addiction treatment and more.
 Many groups, like Narcotics Anonymous, use the steps exactly as they were conceived by AA.
-Others have modified the steps to fit their own needs and cultures.
-For example, a Native American group has combined the 12 Steps with the Native American concept of the Medicine Wheel to create a program designed specifically to help indigenous Americans who struggle with alcoholism and addiction, the Medicine Wheel and 12 Steps program.
-Others have come up with similar ideas to integrate the basic ideas of the 12 Steps into a cultural framework that makes sense for members of that culture.
+Others have modified the steps to fit the needs and cultures of the individuals in it.
+For example, a group specifically for Native American/Alaska Native people combined the 12 Steps with teachings of the the Native American/Alaska Native Medicine Wheel, Cycle of Life, and the Four Laws of Change to create a culturally-appropriate 12-Step program for Native American/Alaska Native men and women.

 The 12 Steps with Other Treatments